hkalager/optionm/README.md

 # Packages
 The following packages in Python to run these scripts:
-– wrds
+- WRDS
-– Numpy
+- Numpy
-– Pandas
+- Pandas
-– statsmodels
+- statsmodels
-– matplotlib
+- matplotlib